Impetigo—Child Care and Schools

 • Use medication recommended by the child’s health professional.

-• When possible, loosely cover infected area to allow airflow for healing and avoid contact with others in group care settings.
+• When possible, loosely cover infected area to allow airflow for healing and avoid contact with others in educational settings.

 • Wear gloves.
-Perform hand hygiene after coming into contact with sores or when changing bandages in the group setting and at home.
+Perform hand hygiene after coming into contact with sores or when changing bandages in the educational setting and at home.

 • Launder contaminated clothing articles daily.

-Wash the affected area, cover the sores, and then, at the end of the day, the child should see a health professional.
-If impetigo is confirmed, the child should start treatment (oral or topical antibiotic) before returning.
-If treatment is started before the next day, no exclusion is necessary.
-However, the child may be excluded until treatment has started.
+Immediate exclusion is not necessary.
+Wash the affected area and cover the sores.
+Notify the parents/guardians that the child should see a health professional.
+If impetigo is confirmed, treatment (topical or oral antibiotic) should begin before returning.
+If treatment is started before the next day, no exclusion is necessary, but the child may be excluded until treatment has started.

-• As long as the lesions are covered, the child can return once appropriate treatment has started (oral or topical antibiotics).
+• As long as the lesions are covered, the child can return once appropriate treatment has started (topical or oral antibiotic).
 When possible, lesions should be kept covered until they are dry.

 • When the child is able to participate and staff members determine they can care for the child without compromising their ability to care for the health and safety of the other children in the group.